kazurayam/unittest-helper/docs/index.md

 ### Is "Current Working Directory" reliable for unit-tests? --- Not always

-I encountered some difficulties in a TestNG test case in a Gradle Multiproject.
+I encountered some difficulties in a TestNG test case in a Gradle Multi-project.
 I expected that a call to `System.getProperty("user.dir")` would return the Path of sub-project’s directory.
 In most cases, yes.
 It works fine.
 But sometimes it failed.
 See the following post for detail:

 -   <https://github.com/kazurayam/selenium-webdriver-java/issues/22>

 I couldn’t find out the reason why the current working directory got different from the project directory.

-### I want my test classes to write files into a single dedicated directory, not under the current working directory
+### A single dedicated output directory, not under the current working directory

-In the book ["Selenium WebDriver in Java" by Boni Garcia](https://github.com/bonigarcia/selenium-webdriver-java), which is very good book, the sample test classes write a lot of files into the sub-project’s root directory.
-In my opinion, it is a bad practice.
+In the book ["Selenium WebDriver in Java" by Boni Garcia](https://github.com/bonigarcia/selenium-webdriver-java), which is very good book, the sample test classes write a lot of files into the subproject’s root directory.

+-   <https://github.com/kazurayam/selenium-webdriver-java/issues/8>

+Temporary files located in the project directory make the project dirty and difficult to manage.
 I want to create a dedicated directory where all test classes write their output into.
-See the following issue for more detail.

--   <https://github.com/kazurayam/selenium-webdriver-java/issues/8>

 ## Solution